Feng Shui for Beginners: The Nine-Grid Method Explained

 • Is one part of the layout obviously missing or compressed?

-• The outer boundary of the home
+• Your home's outer boundary

-• The position of the front door
+• Where the front door sits

 • The approximate center